gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 you feel?"

 Piaerre sniffled back his tears.
 "It was c-c-cold.
 All of a sudden.
-And then it was like---like---"
+And then it was like–like–"

 "Like you were a bell being run?"
 Thomas demanded.
 Piaerre gulped and nodded.

 The magician straightened up and ran his fingers through his hair.
 "Well, that's that, then, isn't it?"
 He stabbed a finger at Erileine.
-"I need that portrait---now!
+"I need that portrait–now!
 And you!"
 He redirected the finger to Uyves.
 "Please, tell me you have some weapons hidden away somewhere."

 "You don't believe this little snip, do you?" the bosun scoffed.